ddsouz5/oneliners/README.md

 rsync command with progress bar.
 So if you have 42 files in /tmp/software and you would like to copy them to /nas10, enter:

     rsync -vrltD --stats --human-readable /tmp/software /nas10 | pv -lep -s 42

+PBS commands on cluster,HPF

+    qsub              #submit a job, see man qsub qdel -p jobid     #will force purge the job if it is not killed by qdel qstat             #list information about queues and jobs showq             #calculated guess which job will run next showq -c          #completed jobs in the last 3 days xpbs              #GUI to PBS commands
+    qstat -q          #list all queues on system qstat -Q          #list queue limits for all queues qstat -a          #list all jobs on system qstat -s          #list all jobs with status comments qstat -r          #list all running jobs
+    qstat -f1 jobid    #list full information known about jobid qstat -Qf queueid #list all information known about queueid qstat -Qf         #list all infomation about queues qstat -q          #list of all queues
+    qstat -B          #list summary information about the PBS server qstat -iu userid  #get info for queued jobs of userid qstat -u userid   #get info for all the jobs of userid qstat -n -1 jobid #will list nodes on which jobid is running in one line checkjob jobid    #will list job details
+    qselect -u user | xargs qdel    # delete all jobs for user ldapsearch -x | less    #show info on all users on cluster